Sunburn: Sunscreen

 Commercial preparations that block UV light are known as sunscreens or sunblocks.
 They have a sun protection factor (SPF) rating based on the sunblock's ability to suppress sunburn: The higher the SPF rating, the lower the amount of direct DNA damage.
-The stated protection factors are correct only if 2 mg of sunscreen is applied per square cm of exposed skin translates into about 28 mL (1 oz) to cover the whole body of an adult male.
+The stated protection factors are correct only if 2 mg of sunscreen is applied per square cm of exposed skin, which translates into about 28 mL (1 oz) to cover the whole body of an adult male.
 The recommended dose is much more than many people use in practice.
 Sunscreens function as chemicals such as oxybenzone and dioxybenzone (organic sunscreens) or opaque materials such as zinc oxide or titanium oxide (inorganic sunscreens) that mainly absorb UV radiation.
 Chemical and mineral sunscreens vary in the wavelengths of UV radiation blocked.
 Broad-spectrum sunscreens contain filters that protect against UVA radiation as well as UVB.
 Although UVA radiation does not primarily cause sunburn, it contributes to skin aging and increases skin cancer risk.

 Sunscreen is effective and thus recommended for preventing melanoma and squamous cell carcinoma.
 There is little evidence that it is effective in preventing basal cell carcinoma.
 Typical use of sunscreen does not usually result in vitamin D deficiency, but extensive usage may.